minvws/nl-kat-coordination/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **OpenKAT version**
-Should contain at least the commit or release of Rocky.
-If you think another module may be the cause of the bug, note that module's commit or release here as well.
+Note the release tag (and if possible: the installation method) here.
+If it concerns an in-development version, note the branch(es) and commit hash(es) here as well.

-**Desktop (please complete the following information):**
+**Desktop (please complete the following information if relevant):**
  - OS: [e.g. iOS]
  - Browser: [e.g. chrome, safari]
  - Version: [e.g. 22]

-**Smartphone (please complete the following information):**
+**Smartphone (please complete the following information if relevant):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Browser: [e.g. stock browser, safari]